wintercounter/use-breakpoint/README.md

   ['tablet', 400]
 ]

 // In case you have a single breakpoint value, `['mobile', 300]` is enough instead of `[['mobile', 300]]`
 ```

 ## Without passing values

-In case you dont specify any value to the hook, it'll return a generated
+In case you don't specify any value to the hook, it'll return a generated
 object including boolean values for each breakpoint keys that's being
 defined in options.